SoccerCPU/FC_Dallas_Data_Collection/README.md

 # Sports Data Analytics Projects
-Collecting and Analyzing Sports Data Portfolio
+Collecting and Analyzing Sports Data Portfolio with a focus on soccer and FC Dallas